pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-roleinheritance-break.md

 : URL of the site where the folder is located.

 `-f, --folderUrl <folderUrl>`
-: The site-relative URL or server-relative URL of the folder.
+: The server- or site-relative URL of the folder.

 `-c, --clearExistingPermissions`
 : Clear all existing permissions from the folder.